serverless/enterprise/docs/getting-started.md

 * If you already have an access key, skip to the next task.
 * If you don't have an AWS account or access key, you can follow our guide [here to help you get an account setup](./setup-aws-account.md).

-### Setup a Serverless Platform account
-* Signing up for an account on the Serverless Platform is easy.
-Just click [here](https://dashboard.serverless.com) and follow the instructions.

 ### Install the Serverless Framework
 * Run this command in your terminal